 As the Global Authority for Precious Metals, LBMA is committed to maintaining the highest due diligence standards for sourcing material.
 A fundamental aspect of the Good Delivery List is that gold (and silver) processed through accredited refiners can be trusted to be responsibly sourced.
 This chain of integrity is vital to maintaining confidence in the global market and has been the foundation for the continuous development of our Responsible Sourcing Programme (RSP).

-On 17 September, 2020 LBMA published its first annual Responsible Sourcing Report, which provides data on the country of origin highlighting where gold is mined and refined around the world.
-In this first report, we set out the scope of the programme, including the responsibilities of LBMA accredited refiners and the steps LBMA takes to ensure their compliance with our programme.
+On 9 November, 2021, LBMA released its second annual Responsible Sourcing Report.
+This edition builds on the first Responsible Sourcing Report, published on 17 September, 2020.
+The report sets out the scope of the programme, including the responsibilities of LBMA accredited refiners and the steps LBMA takes to ensure their compliance with our programme.
+It also provides data on the country of origin, highlighting where gold is mined and refined around the world.
 The continuing aim, however, is to provide information on the preceding 12 months, and on how the refiners performed under the programme.

-In 2019 LBMA expanded the scope of its Guidance to include Responsible and Sustainable Business Practices, particularly in the area of ESG, with the introduction of Version 8 of its RGG.
+In 2019 LBMA expanded the scope of its Guidance to include Responsible and Sustainable Business Practices, particularly in the area of ESG, with the introduction of Version 8 of its Responsible Gold Guidance (RGG).
+This work was built upon further with the publication of Version 9 of the RGG, on 29 November, 2021.

 This further strengthens engagement with both upstream and downstream sectors.